 Even if there is no cross signal, crosswalk, or sidewalk, drivers are required by law to exercise due care to avoid collision with a pedestrian on the roadway.

 If you or somebody you love has sustained a pedestrian accident injury caused by the careless or negligent actions of another driver, contact an attorney about your case as soon as possible.
 At Johnson, Zegen, Scott & Williams, PLLC, we will conduct a full investigation into your claim in order to secure the compensation you are entitled to.
 This could include coverage of your medical bills, lost wages, pain and suffering damages, and more.
-When you need a Dallas pedestrian accident attorney, you can contact us for a free consultation of your case by clicking here or by calling us at 214-295-2900.
+When you need a Dallas personal injury attorney, you can contact us for a free consultation of your case by clicking here or by calling us at 214-295-2900.